yardsale8/STAT303_r_code/IntroToR.md

 Challenge
 ========================================================

-* Create a data.frame (surveys_200) containing only the observations from row 200 of the surveys dataset.
+* Create a data.frame (surveys_200) containing only the observations from row 200 of the surveys data set.
 * Notice how nrow() gave you the number of rows in a data.frame?

   * Use that number to pull out just that last row in the data frame.